garikAsplund/garikAsplund/README.md

 🗓️ Redesigned my favorite restaurant's website to go from [cluttered and confusing](https://rangerideroregon.com/) to [clean and intuitive](https://rangerider.netlify.app/)

+💅 Did a (glow up on a glamping rental)[https://cuyama-oaks.vercel.app] in Santa Barbara county

+🎸 Made a glorified link tree for the artist (Toska Bear)[https://www.toskabear.com]

 ⚡ Polished experimental software for psychology researchers at Yale-NUS using **Unity, C#, and Python**

 🔭 Contributed to [Quell](https://github.com/open-source-labs/Quell), a lightweight **GraphQL** caching solution for client- and server-side